shobhit/mac-setup/README.md

 ## Terminal

-I use my custom Terminal profile called **Flat**.
+I use my custom Terminal profile which I called **Flat**.
 You can download it by typing:

 ```shell
 $ curl -O https://raw.githubusercontent.com/appalaszynski/mac-setup/master/Flat.terminal